MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/add-xbox-live-apis-source-to-a-uwp-project.md

 ms.localizationpriority: medium
 ---

-# Add XSAPI source in a UWP project
+# Add and compile XSAPI source code into a UWP project

 You can add and compile the Xbox Live APIs source in a UWP project.